 Do you have WiFi/cell reception/TVs?

 Short answer: No. We are a place to get away from it all!
 It’s everything great about camping and backpacking without any of the challenges!

-More details: There is no WiFi on the mountain, but we can recommend several places in town with free WiFi just 5 miles away.
-If you have AT&T, you will get some cell phone reception.
+More details: There is no WiFi on the mountain, but we can recommend several places in town (just 5 miles away) with free WiFi.
+We use a hotspot in the office to answer emails, so if you need it, bring it!
+If you have AT&T, you will get cell phone reception.
 If you have any other wireless carrier, don’t count on being able to make calls.
-All major carriers do get signal in town, though, and you are welcome to use our landline for emergencies.
-We have clips attached near the front door to your cabin where we can post messages, if someone were to call for you.
+All major carriers do get a signal in town, and you are welcome to use our landline for emergencies.
+We have clips attached near the front door of your cabin where we can post messages, if someone were to call for you.
 We do not have TVs in the cabins, but there is a small movie theater in town and the local grocery store has a RedBox – you can rent DVDs and play them on your laptop.